OliPassey/kodikontroller/README.md

 Everything is very manual at the moment, but the long term goal is to build a scheduler to automate display, and then the use case is to use this app for one-off notifications or amending the schedule.

 Longer term is to build an API so alerting platforms can call and display alerts on screen.

+### New To Do List;
+MVP Level GUI for sending
+- [x] YouTube links to instances
+- [x] Notifications
+- [x] Multiple endpoints
+- [ ] Image Content for Dashboarding (Url based for now)

+### In Progress, working but not perfect
+- [ ] Auto Generated Video Notifications with FFMPEG
+- [ ] Auto Generated Image with text overlay Notifications
+- [ ] Some level of templating for usability

+Phase 2:
+- [ ] Lower Third Notifications
+- [ ] Adding and removing nodes from GUI